FLCAC-admin/FLCAC-docs/docs/DataSubmissionHandbook.md

 Reference the [Accessing FLCAC Data](Accessing_data.md) page for more information on accessing data on the FLCAC and connecting databases to the FLCAC Collaboration Server and/or a GitHub repository.

 If data does not exist in a format that can be imported into openLCA then data should be entered manually or for bulk and large datasets an automated data entry method will be discussed in the initial Appraisal meeting.
 Bulk data entry methods vary based on the source format of the original data.
+See more about the recommended bulk data entry method using csv files and python scripts below in the [Bulk Data Entry section](#bulkautomated-data-entry).

 ## Data Formatting
 ### Data Formatting Overview